-Problem indicator Component Possible cause Possible solutions One or more Green LEDs off Controller Cache LED off Caching is not enabled or was disabled because: The cache memory in controllers A and B is mismatched.
+Problem indicator Component Possible cause Possible solutions One or more Green LEDs off Controller Cache LED off Battery LED off Caching is not enabled or was disabled because: The cache memory in controllers A and B is mismatched.
 The battery is charging or performing a diagnostic test.
 One of the cache backup battery packs has failed.
 Or, there are no I/Os being sent to the DS4800.
 Enable write-caching using the DS4000 Storage Manager client program.
 Or: Use the DS4000 storage manager client program to verify the cache memory for both controllers.
 The DS4800 performs battery diagnostic tests and recharges every 25 hours.
 Write caching is disabled during the test and will be enabled automatically after the test completes.
 The test duration time varies depending on the recharging requirement, but the duration should be less than 15 minutes.
 Replace the failing battery.
-If there are no I/Os being sent to the DS4800, generate I/Os to send to the DS4800.
-Battery LED off and power supply-fan Power LED off The battery is missing Verify that the battery is missing.
-All DS4800s are shipped with both cache battery packs installed.
+If there are no I/Os being sent to the DS4800, generate I/Os to send to the DS4800. and power supply-fan Power LED off shipped with both cache battery packs installed.
 Call IBM support if a cache battery pack is missing and you did not remove any of the cache battery packs from the DS4800.
 L1 and L2 (Link Speed) LEDS for a host port Fibre-channel cable is not attached to the DS4800 host port or the FC device that should be connected to this DS4800 host port.
 Connect the fibre-channel cable to the enclosure port; check other connections.
 No FC signal detected Reattach the SFPs and fibre-channel cables.
 Verify that the fibre channel cables are in good condition and that there are no cable managemen issues (such as using plastic ties to wrap the cables or bending the cable loops to less than 1.5 inches).
 Verify the SFPs are working properly.
-Use the wrap-plug coupler kit that ships with the DS4800 and the wrap-plug instructions in the DS4000 Problem Determination Guide .
+Use the wrap-plug coupler kit that ships with the DS4800 L1 and L2 (Link SFP module failure or SFP and the wrap-plug instructions in the DS4000 Problem Determination Guide.
 Replace input and output SFPs or cables as necessary.
-L1 and L2 (Link Speed) LEDs of drive port SFP module failure or SFP module not seated properly Reseat the SFP.
-Verify the SFPs are working properly.
+Reseat the SFP.
+Speed) LEDs of drive port module not seated properly Verify the SFPs are working properly.
 Use the wrap-plug coupler kit that ships with the DS4800 and the wrap-plug instructions in the DS4000 Problem Determination Guide .
 Replace SFPs as necessary.

-Problem indicator Component Possible cause Possible solutions Only one Blue Service Action Allowed LED is lit with no other amber Need Attention LEDs lit Interconnect- battery unit A command from the DS4800 Subsystem Management window placed the interconnect-battery unit in Identify/Locate mode.
+Problem indicator Component Possible cause Possible solutions Only one Blue Service Action Allowed LED is lit with no other amber Needs Attention LEDs lit Interconnect- battery unit A command from the DS4800 Subsystem Management window placed the interconnect-battery unit in Identify/Locate mode.
 Stop the Identify/Locate action in the DS4800 Subsystem Management window.
 Only one Blue Service Action Allowed LED is lit and the amber Needs Attention LED for the same component is lit Power supply-fan, controller, or interconnect- battery unit The component indicated by both the blue (Service Action Allowed) LED and the amber (Needs Attention) LED has failed and can be replaced.
 Unable to access drives Expansion drive channel Fibre-channel cabling has failed.
 Ensure that the fibre-channel cables are undamaged and properly connected.
 RAID controller has failed.
 Replace the RAID controller.
 An SFP module has failed.
 Ensure the SFP module is seated properly; replace the SFP module.
 You have connected more than eight expansion enclosures to the ports of the drive channel.
 Even though the drive channel is dual-ported, the DS4800 currently does not support more than 112 drives per drive channel.
 Power down the DS4800 and its storage expansion enclosures.
 Recable the expansion enclosures with a maximum of eight expansion enclosures per drive channel.